-Once you have completed the MSN-FNP program you will be eligible to sit for the national certification examination as a Family Nurse Practitioner from either the American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners (AANP).
+Once you have completed the Chamberlain FNP program you will be eligible to sit for the national certification examination as a Family Nurse Practitioner from either the American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners (AANP).
 After successfully passing the exam, you will then be eligible for licensure in your state.

 Always remember, our faculty are here to ensure your success and help you gain the necessary skills to treat patients of all ages.
-I encourage you to communicate with them as you progress through the program.
+We encourage you to communicate with them as you progress through the program.

 Ready to get started?
 Request more information now.